 Well, this last week I got notified of Steve Jobs' death by two different groups of friends within an hour and then realized the trouble I'd had accessing Wikipedia earlier that night happened exactly when the news broke.
 I thought "is this going to be a mini-Michael Jackson thing?"
 Turns out, it's not a "mini" one:

-Steve Jobs' is so recent it's squashed over to the right but look closely at the top of that peak.
+Google Insights for Search data: Obama, Michael Jackson, and Steve Jobs' spike.
+Steve Jobs' is so recent it's squashed over to the right but look closely at the top of that peak. |

 I found it interesting to see that it's not just people over in the tech world who find this to be hugely significant news.